-- In England and Wales, Employment Tribunals have the vast majority of new claims commenced online. - Immigration and asylum appeals can be issued through an online portal. - In England, traffic adjudication is almost entirely online with online courts involving telephone and video hearings. - Electronic bundles have been used in the Mercantile Court in Birmingham since September 2014. - Nottinghamshire and Manchester Family Courts have used electronic bundles in care proceedings since 2014 and 2015 respectively.
+- In England and Wales, employment tribunals have the vast majority of new claims commenced online. - Immigration and asylum appeals can be issued through an online portal. - In England, traffic adjudication is almost entirely online with online courts involving telephone and video hearings. - Electronic bundles have been used in the Mercantile Court in Birmingham since September 2014. - Nottinghamshire and Manchester family courts have used electronic bundles in care proceedings since 2014 and 2015 respectively.
 The local authorities will not provide paper documents in the family courts.
-They simply provide USB sticks with the court bundle contained in the electronic file and so counsel, and anyone else who wants a hard copy, must print it. - Electronic file management systems are used in the Chancery Division, in the Bankruptcy and Companies Court in London (Rolls Building) and, most notably, in the United Kingdom Supreme Court (UKSC), both of which we have visited and experienced. - 3.9 The Ministry of Justice Criminal Justice Strategy and Action Plan2 is committed to turning courtrooms paperless and fitting them with WiFi.
-Great progress has been made in implementing a fully digital criminal justice system, with police adopting digital case file management and sending case files electronically to the Crown Prosecution Service (CPS) who in turn submit digital case files to magistrates' courts.
+They simply provide USB sticks with the court bundle contained in the electronic file and so counsel, and anyone else who wants a hard copy, must print it.
+A judicial delegation from Northern Ireland paid a study visit to Manchester in February. - Electronic file management systems are used in the Chancery Division, in the Bankruptcy and Companies Court in London (Rolls Building) and, most notably, in the United Kingdom Supreme Court (UKSC), both of which we have visited and experienced. - 3.9 The Ministry of Justice (MOJ) Criminal Justice Strategy and Action Plan2 is committed to turning courtrooms paperless and fitting them with WiFi.
+Great progress has been made in implementing a fully digital criminal justice system, with police adopting digital case file management and sending case files electronically to the Crown Prosecution Service (CPS), who in turn submit digital case files to magistrates' courts.
 The majority of police forces in England and Wales are now transferring a vast amount of case information electronically.
-We are reaching the stage where non-imprisonable standard low level crime may be dealt with by algorithms which permit fines imposed on line without a human being involved. - 3.10 As part of the implementation of its Strategy for Justice in Scotland, following on from the review carried out in that jurisdiction in 2007-2009, the intention is to move to an entirely digital system which goes well beyond issues such as digital disclosure and paperless courts to encompass the entire justice system.
-Of particular relevance to this Review are the proposals for digital recording of evidence, reports, judgments and submission of pleadings, wide scale use of live video conferencing TV links and a secure digital platform to store all information relevant to a case, conforming to set standards of quality and security, which is capable of being used by users without need for further manipulation.
+We are reaching the stage where non-imprisonable standard low-level crime may be dealt with by algorithms that permit fines imposed online without a human being involved. - 3.10 As part of the implementation of the Scottish Government's Strategy for Justice in Scotland, following on from the review carried out in that jurisdiction in 2007-09, the intention is to move to an entirely digital system that goes well beyond issues such as digital disclosure and paperless courts to encompass the entire justice system.
+Of particular relevance to this Review are the proposals for digital recording of evidence, reports, judgments and submission of pleadings, wide-scale use of live videoconferencing TV links, and a secure digital platform to store all information relevant to a case, conforming to set standards of quality and security, which is capable of being used without need for further manipulation.
 It is understood, however, that this is at a relatively early stage in terms of actual implementation.